 The newest in the lot, Apple Music was launched in 2015, and since then, it is giving a fierce competition to the pioneers like Pandora and Spotify.
 Apple’s music streaming platform has over 55 million songs in its library.

-Apple Music doesn’t have a free version as they have in Spotify.
-You can go for a three-month trial version which costs $9.99/ month for an individual account, $14.99 for a family account, and $4.99 for a student account.
+Apple Music doesn’t have a free version alike Spotify.
+However, you can go for a three-month trial version which costs $9.99/ month for an individual account, $14.99 for a family account, and $4.99 for a student account.

 Apple music operates only in Apple’s ecosystem.
 The device and operating system compatibility makes it different from the other platforms.
 Apple Music supports only a few third parties, and Android is one of them.

 It has a friendly, clean user interface with a no-nonsense outlook.
 Pretty much like any other Apple’s products, Apple music is plain yet efficient and loaded with useful features.

 It also offers music video streaming of some of the popular classic hits.
 The list is not that extensive but worth digging into.

 Released in 2000, Pandora is the oldest music streaming service in the industry.
 With a comprehensive music list of over 50 million songs, Pandora offers three different types of memberships.
 First one is Pandora Free, where users don’t have to pay anything, and the platform is supported by the ads users listen to in between the songs.